microsoft/azure-shortcuts-for-java/README.md

 ###### Selecting availability set

-Based on the earlier provisionable definition, the following code specifies a new availability set to be created for this virtual machine to be associated with:
+Based on the earlier creatable definition, the following code specifies a new availability set to be created for this virtual machine to be associated with:

 ```java
 vmProvisionable = vmProvisionable